Punktum-dk/epp-service-specification/README.md

 <a id="dkhmcontact_validated"></a>
 ### `dkhm:contact_validated`

-Contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation of a contactobject via the [info contact](#info-contact) command.
+Contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation of a contact object via the [info contact](#info-contact) command.

 <a id="dkhmcvr"></a>
 ### `dkhm:CVR`